vishnukumarkvs/notes/ccna.md

 - Connect a local network to a wider network (or internet)
 - Pc -> Switch -> Router
 - LAN - yellow - 4 or more ports - Connect local devices like computer, printer etc - Gets private ips
-- TEL - Grey - VoIP - Connect telephone
+- TEL - Grey - VoIP - Connect telephone to it
 - WAN - Connect to ur ISP.
 Public IP
 -